browserengineering/book/book/visual-effects.md

 `overflow:clip` property these letters would instead be fully drawn.

 [^hidden]: Other values of `overflow`, such as `hidden`, are supported by all browsers.
-However, if you change to this value in a real broser, you'll notice that the height of the blue box increases, and the rounded corners no longer clip out the text.
-This is because `overflow:hidden` has different rules for sizing boxes, having to do with the possibility of the child content being scrolled (`hidden` means "clipped, but might be scrolled by JavaScript).
+However, if you change to this value in a real browser, you'll notice that the height of the blue box increases, and the rounded corners no longer clip out the text.
+This is because `overflow:hidden` has different rules for sizing boxes, having to do with the possibility of the child content being scrolled (`hidden` means "clipped, but might be scrolled by JavaScript").
 If the blue box had not been taller, than it would have been impossible to see the text, which is really bad if it's intended that there should be a way to scroll it onscreen.